szzsa/dymo-print/guide.md

 - Copy label file content (XML) to A1 cell in a new sheet called "Design"

 ## Add Reference Names
 - Add a row to the top of your spreadsheet which contains label reference names for each column you want to print.
-You can leave the cell empty for the columns which are not relevant for the label.
+You can leave the cell empty for the columns which are not relevant for the label

+## Select Rows
+- select the rows you want to print (sepparate label will be printed for each row)

+## Print
+- Select from menu "Add-ons" -> "DYMO Print" -> "Print"